Calves95/plebr/doc/commands.md

 `!p account [check what your username/region is saved as for quick commands]`

-`p remove [clears your current summoner name and region for quick commands]`
+`!p remove [clears your current summoner name and region for quick commands]`

 `!p stats [used after !p register account has been set, for solo ranked stats]`